devis4wd/reddit_questions/README.md

 # reddit_questions
-A repository where I post files and folders for my questions on Reddit whene I can't figure thingsout on my own.
+A repository where I post files and folders for my questions on Reddit whenever I (REALLY) can't figure things out on my own.